testing12548bool(false)

 Step #4:

 Right-click the index.php (or index) file and choose the Rename option from the context menu.
 Delete the “php” extension and replace it with “txt”.
-If you receive a prompt asking if you want to change the file name, select Yes to proceed with renaming.
+If you receive a prompt asking if you want to change the file name, select Yes to rename.

 The renaming of index.txt file in Windows Explorer